Mark Kolozsvary

-Mark Daniel Kolozsvary (/ˈkoʊloʊzvɑːriː/ KOH-lohz-var-ee; born September 4, 1995) is an American professional baseball catcher in the Baltimore Orioles organization.
-He previously played in Major League Baseball (MLB) for the Cincinnati Reds.
+Mark Daniel Kolozsvary (/ˈkoʊloʊzvɑːriː/ KOH-lohz-var-ee; born September 4, 1995) is an American professional baseball catcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds and Baltimore Orioles.
 He was drafted by the Reds in the seventh round of the 2017 MLB draft.

 Career

 Amateur career

 Kolozsvary attended Mount Dora Christian Academy in Mount Dora, Florida, and transferred to Tavares High School in Tavares, Florida, for his senior year.
 He enrolled at the University of Florida, where he played college baseball for the Florida Gators.
 With the Gators, he was a member of the 2017 College World Series (CWS).
 Kolozsvary had one plate appearance during the CWS, hitting a single off of Nick Lodolo.

 Cincinnati Reds

 The Cincinnati Reds selected Kolozsvary in the seventh round, 197th overall, of the 2017 MLB draft, and he signed with the team.
 He made his professional debut with the rookie-level Billings Mustangs, posting a .305/.362/.411 slash in 28 games.
 In 2018, Kolozsvary played for the Single-A Dayton Dragons, where he hit .225/.310/.324 with 3 home runs and 27 RBI.
 The following season, Kolozsvary received a promotion to the High-A Daytona Tortugas, and slashed .188/.341/.321 in 79 games with the team.

 During the COVID-19 pandemic, which resulted in the cancellation of the 2020 minor league season, the Reds included Kolozsvary in their 60-man player pool at their alternate site, but did not see any game time in the major leagues.
 Kolozsvary was assigned to the Double-A Chattanooga Lookouts to begin the 2021 season.
 In August, the Reds promoted him to the Triple-A Louisville Bats.
-On September 20, 2021, Cincinnati selected Kolozsvary‘s contact and added him to the active roster, but he was optioned back on September 22 without making an appearance with the Reds.
+On September 20, 2021, Cincinnati selected Kolozsvary's contact and added him to the active roster, but he was optioned back on September 22 without making an appearance with the Reds.

 Kolozsvary began the 2022 season with Chattanooga.
 He was selected to the 40-man roster and made his major league debut on April 20, appearing as a defensive substitute for the Reds.
 On April 28, Kolozsvary collected his first MLB hit and RBI, lacing a double off of San Diego Padres starter and former Team USA teammate Nick Martinez.
+On July 23, Kolozsvary hit his first career home run, a solo shot off of Junior Fernández of the St. Louis Cardinals.